TreeMama/iSeaTree-React-Prototype/README.md

 ## What’s the project about?

-The iSeaTree project is an open source project for building the react-native iSeaTree app (available in iOS and Android.
+The iSeaTree project is an open source project for building the react-native iSeaTree app (available in iOS and Android).
 Links to our current releases can be found on our [TreeMama.org webpage](https://treemama.org/the-tech-treehouse/iseatree).
-This project utilizes [the USDA's US Forest Service iTree API](https://www.itreetools.org/) to calculate the individual CO2/Stormwater tree benefits of trees. iSeaTree is an educational tool, and was founded by Treemama.org with the belief that "kids can do more for then environment then just study it - they can participate in conserving it!
+This project utilizes [the USDA's US Forest Service iTree API](https://www.itreetools.org/) to calculate the individual CO2/Stormwater tree benefits of trees. iSeaTree is an educational tool, and was founded by Treemama.org with the belief that "kids can do more for then environment then just study it - they can participate in conserving it!".

 - [Current Release Page](https://treemama.org/the-tech-treehouse/iseatree/)